Jbleezy/BO1-Reimagined/README.md

 * Stun duration reduced from 2.5 seconds to 1.5 seconds (now matches the duration of the electricity being on screen)

 ### Electric Traps (Classic Maps)
-* Now display inactive and cooldown hintstrings
+* Now display active and cooldown hintstrings

 ### Electric Traps (Shi No Numa)
 * Cooldown time reduced from 90 seconds to 25 seconds (same as Verruckt and Der Riese)